 Piercing Healing and Exercise

-As long as you're keeping your piercing clean, it shouldn't be harmed by your workout routine.
-Sweat can, however, irritate a piercing and introduce germs and bacteria.
-Remember, a piercing constitutes a wound.
-It's important that you shower and clean the piercing well after your workout is complete.
-Also, if you are sharing equipment with others, disinfect the equipment before and after you use it so you aren't spreading your germs to others.
+Though sweat doesn’t irritate a new piercing, it can still introduce germs and bacteria.
+Remember, a piercing constitutes a wound and it’s healing during this time.
+While sweat is naturally produced by the body, and is just a sign of your body taking care of itself, “make sure to take a shower after exercising as a clean body tends to be a healthier body.”
+Brooks says.
+To emphasize, it’s important that you shower and clean the piercing well after your workout is complete.
+Also, if you’re sharing equipment with others, disinfect the equipment before and after you use it so you aren't spreading your germs to others.

 New Tattoos and Exercise